kwilczek/collectd-cuda/README.md

 # collectd-cuda

-The project contains collectd CUDA exec plugin for collecting nVidia GPU metrics.
+The project contains `collectd` CUDA `exec` plugin for collecting nVidia GPU metrics.
 The plugin works well with single and multi-GPU machines.

 ## Installation

 First, make sure that the `collectd` `exec` plugin is loaded.
-Uncomment or add this line in your `collectd.conf`:
+Uncomment or add the following line to your `collectd.conf`:
 ```
 LoadPlugin exec
 ```
-Then add the path to `collectd_cuda.sh` in `exec` configuration.
+Then, add the path to `collectd_cuda.sh` in `exec` configuration.
-Configuration file, `plugins_config.sh`, is in separate file and is required by the main script.
+The configuration file, `plugins_config.sh`, is in a separate file and is required by the main script.
 ```
 <Plugin exec>